-¶1-To preach faithfully the full gospel as contained in the Word of God and interpreted by the Pilgrim Holiness Church.

-¶2-To administer the Sacraments.

-¶3-To exercise pastoral oversight, have the general guidance, under the Holy Spirit, of the religious services, and care for the interests of the congregation.

-¶4-To preside at all the business meetings of the church, local church board, and Sunday school board; except as herein otherwise provided (Sections 56, 57).

-¶5-To encourage and help prepare young people for the gospel ministry, missionary, and deaconess work by enlisting the services of those whom God has especially called and gifted for these offices and to recommend their attendance at some one of our schools that they may obtain requisite training.

-¶6-To have the general oversight of all preachers and deaconesses engaged in the work of the local church of which he is pastor, and whenever possible to secure opportunities for them to exercise their gifts.
+- (1) To preach faithfully the full gospel as contained in the Word of God and interpreted by the Pilgrim Holiness Church. - (2) To administer the sacraments.
+The sacrament of the Lord's Supper shall be administered at least once a quarter [Sections 174, 201]. - (3) To exercise pastoral oversight, have the general guidance, under the Holy Spirit, of the religious services, and care for the interests of the congregation. - (4) To preside at all the business meetings of the church, local church board, Sunday school board, and youth council meeting; except as herein otherwise provided [Sections 56, 57]. - (5) To encourage and help prepare young people for the gospel ministry, missionary, and deaconess work by enlisting the services of those whom God has especially called and gifted for these offices, and to recommend their attendance at some one of our schools, that that they may obtain requisite training. - (6) To have general oversight of all preachers and deaconesses engaged in the work of the local church of which he is pastor, and whenever possible to secure opportunities for them to exercise their gifts.
 He can do this by establishing prayer meetings, Sunday schools, and preaching points in adjacent communities.
-Cottage prayer meetings among his own members may also be established in this way.

-¶7-To see that church papers are properly preserved and cared for.
+Cottage prayer meetings among his own members may also be established in this way. - (7) To see that church papers are properly preserved and cared

-¶8-To aid in the gathering of statistics and other reports by exhorting the church officers to have their reports and statistics ready at the proper time.

-¶9-To prepare carefully a calling list of all homes connected with the church and Sunday school, listing addresses by city, street, and number; and to give such calling list to his successor on the field.

-¶10-To fulfill carefully all other obligations laid upon him by the Manual in his relations to the district organization, the General Board, and in every other regard whatsoever.

-¶11-To preach on the church covenant once each year.

-¶12-Our pastors should not grant the use of churches to those claiming to be missionaries, or to others who are raising money for religious work, unless such persons have proper endorsement of the district council.

-¶13-Any pastor having accepted the call to a local church and wishing to resign before the end of the conference year, shall be required to give at least sixty days' notice to his district superintendent and local church board unless the local church board and the district superintendent deem it wise that he be relieved sooner.
-(Section 94, ¶12.)
+- for.
+(Note: All local church officers whose terms of office have expired should turn over to the church authorities all church records and documents they have held.) - (8) To aid in the gathering of statistics and other reports by exhorting the church officers to have their reports and statistics ready at the proper time. - (9) To prepare carefully a calling list of all homes connected with the church and Sunday school, listing addresses by city, street, and number; and to give such calling list to his successor on the field. - (10) To see that monthly Sunday school reports are sent to the conference promotional secretary [Section 81; ¶3]. - (11) To fulfill carefully all other obligations laid upon him by the Manual in his relations to the district organization, the General Board, and in every other regard whatsoever. - (12) To preach on the church covenant once each year. - (13) To see that his church raises its portion of the general budget [Section 149; ¶2]. - ¶2.
+Our pastors should not grant the use of churches to those claiming to be missionaries, or to others who are raising money for religious work, unless such persons have proper endorsement of the district council.